-- The executive compensation program should create a strong linkage between pay and performance through our short-term cash incentive program and long-term equity incentives such that executives will generally receive higher compensation in our more successful periods and lower compensation during less successful periods; - · a majority of named executive officer compensation should be variable or "at risk;" - there is no policy regarding the specific allocation of compensation between short-term and long-term compensation or between cash and non-cash compensation; - the amount of target TAC awarded to our named executive officers generally should approximate the median of the applicable market data.
+- The executive compensation program should create a strong linkage between pay and performance through our short-term cash incentive program and long-term equity incentives such that executives will generally receive higher compensation in our more successful periods and lower compensation during less successful periods; - a majority of named executive officer compensation should be variable or "at risk:" - there is no policy regarding the specific allocation of compensation between short-term and long-term compensation or between cash and non-cash compensation; - the amount of target TAC awarded to our named executive officers generally should approximate the median of the applicable market data.
 While this is the policy for our executives as a whole, target TAC for an individual named executive officer may be higher or lower than such range.
-Any such variation may occur due to the specific expertise of an executive, the complexity or criticality of the business managed by the executive, an executive's tenure in the role, differences in job duties relative to the market benchmark, and internal pay equity considerations; - · the Committee does not have a stated competitive position for the target TDC of any individual named executive officer; and - the Committee uses a peer group of companies, and in some cases, general survey data, as a reference point when evaluating executive compensation target amounts and overall design.
+Any such variation may occur due to the specific expertise of an executive, the complexity or criticality of the business managed by the executive, an executive's tenure in the role, differences in job duties relative to the market benchmark, and internal pay equity considerations:

+- · the Committee does not have a stated competitive position for the target TDC of any individual named executive officer; and - the Committee uses a peer group of companies, and in some cases, general survey data, as a reference point when evaluating executive compensation target amounts and overall design.

-Fiscal 2024 Considerations
+Fiscal 2025 Considerations

-The Committee took the following actions, as applicable, with respect to Fiscal 2024 compensation:
+The Committee took the following actions, as applicable, with respect to Fiscal 2025 compensation:

 - The Committee approved targets under the AMIP to be aligned with the targeted level of performance under our operating plan approved by the Board for the fiscal year.
-For Fiscal 2024, the Committee considered various factors, including but not limited to, risks and opportunities related to the continued headwinds on our U.S. wholesale wine business, and in beer, the impact of higher inflation and increased commodity costs on our cost of product sold and a challenging pricing environment.
-The Committee then established challenging but achievable targets against important financial measures used by management to evaluate results (Net Sales, Comparable EBIT, and FCF); and - consistent with prior years, the Committee approved long-term equity incentives to be delivered to our named executive officers in a mix of NQSOs, PSUs, and time-based RSUs.
-While the Committee continues to view NQSOs as performance-based, for Fiscal 2024, it decreased the percentage of long-term equity incentives delivered in the form of NQSOs from 50% to 20% of the target award value, increased the percentage delivered in the form of RSUs from 25% to 30%, increased the percentage delivered in the form of PSUs from 25% to 50%, and made the other changes to the long-term equity incentive program noted above under the subheading "Fiscal 2024 Program Changes."
+For Fiscal 2025, the Committee considered various factors, including but not limited to, risks and opportunities related to: - In our Wine & Spirits Division, anticipated improvements in our U.S. wholesale wine business, driven by incremental marketing and pricing investments, and certain operating initiatives intended to improve results. - In our Beer Division, the impact of our cost-savings initiatives in offsetting inflation and increased commodity costs on our cost of product sold and certain targeted pricing actions.
+The plan assumed no significant disruptions due to political instability or otherwise. - The Committee then established challenging but achievable targets against important financial measures used by management to evaluate results (Net Sales, Comparable EBIT, and FCF). - Consistent with prior years, the Committee approved long-term equity incentives to be delivered to our named executive officers in a mix of 50% PSUs, 30% time-based RSUs, and 20% NQSOs to link pay to our multi-year performance and long-term stockholder value and to promote retention.